Saturday, 20 June 2015

 In Shakespeare there is a joyful exteriority and there is tragedy as a dark, perturbing element of the human world.
 And a key aspect of his radicalism is that in A Midsummer Night's Dream he creates a view of an England presided over by Greek and Roman deities (Hecate, Cupid).
 But he does not re-dream along these lines in order to argue for the existence of these deities, any more than he is trying to convince the audience of the existence of Titania and Oberon.
 Instead it is a full - transcendental-empirical - openness toward the unknown that is in question, and to heighten this perspective he goes east to India, to a place where there was - and where there still is - an extant pantheonism.
 He goes further east in order to deepen the power of the form of dreaming which he has discovered.

 And beyond this Sophoclean or Arkadian form of dreaming there is another, one which has been taken over a threshold because lucidity has been fully effectuated.
-The impression given by Shakespeare is that in crucial ways he has developed transcendental-empirical dreaming not just to a high degree, but to a point where it is hard to go further without the explicit functioning of the faculty of lucidity.
+The impression given by Shakespeare is that in crucial ways he has developed transcendental-empirical dreaming not just to a high degree, but to a point where it would have been hard to go further without leaving the role of artist behind.
+And the specific power of Shakespeare's work is that it takes us to the point where what is sensed is that the beyond-a-threshold functioning of lucidity would involve leaving behind both domains of the Arkadian modality - Sophocles and Socrates.

 Stand on a hill a few miles to the south of Abakan, in Kharkassia, and look south to the Sayan Mountains.
 These mountains are exceptionally beautiful: they are covered in forests, and their jagged 10,000 foot summits (craggy peaks towering up out of tree-covered ridges) are spread across a gigantic area that spreads all around Tuva, and extends into the north of Mongolia.